stephenajulu/ajulusthoughts2/content/post/how-the-noesis-magazine-was-built.md

-+++
+---
-authors = ["Stephen Ajulu"]
+authors :
+   - Stephen Ajulu
-date = 2021-02-06T13:05:00Z
+date : 2021-02-06T13:05:00Z
-excerpt = "Here we explain how The Noesis was built, why we made the choices we made during building and how you too can build a JAMstack website with ease" hero = "/static/images/generative-social-image.jpg" title = "How The Noesis Magazine Was Built Part 1"
+excerpt : Here we explain how The Noesis was built, why we made the choices we made during building and how you too can build a JAMstack website with ease hero : "/images/generative-social-image.jpg" title : How The Noesis Magazine Was Built Part 1

-+++
+categories: ['tech']
+tags: ['web-development']
+---

 Hi, there?
 Today I'd like to show you how we built this magazine and how you build your own blog too.

 ### Problem: Platform